electrode-io/electrode-explorer/README.md

     "host": "github.com"
   },

+  "ORGS": [
-  "ORGS": [ // org/user names under which components will be included in the explorer
+    // org/user names under which components will be included in the explorer

-  ],
+    // for example, put ["xxx", "yyy"] to include every repo under github.com/xxx and github.com/yyy ],

+  "REPOS_USAGE_INCLUDE": [
-  "REPOS_USAGE_INCLUDE": [ // consumers need to contain one of these substrings to be included in usages
+    // consumers need to contain one of these substrings to be included in usages

-  ],
+    // for example, put ["react"] so consumers named /*react*/ will be included in usages ],

+  "REPOS_USAGE_EXCLUDE": [
-  "REPOS_USAGE_EXCLUDE": [ // consumers containing any of these substrings won't be included in usages
+    // consumers containing any of these substrings won't be included in usages

-  ],
+    // for example, put ["training"] so consumers named /*training*/ will be excluded in usages ],

+  "MODULE_PREFIXES_INCLUDE": [
-  "MODULE_PREFIXES_INCLUDE": [ // only module names beginning with one of these strings will be included in dependencies
+    // only module names beginning with one of these strings will be included in dependencies

-  ],
+    // for example, put ["react"] so only modules with name starting with "react" will be included in dependencies ],

   "NPM_WAITING_TIME": 300000, // wait for 5 minutes before `npm install`

-  "POLL_INTERVAL": 3600000, // poll for updates once an hour
+  "POLL_INTERVAL": 3600000, // poll for updates once an hour, applicable when you enable poll plugin

-  "GHACCESS_TOKEN_NAME": "GHACCESS_TOKEN" // github token variable name
+  "GHACCESS_TOKEN_NAME": "GHACCESS_TOKEN" // github token variable name, your token would be accessible via `process.env["GHACCESS_TOKEN"]`
 }
 ```